Thefts of charging cables pose yet another obstacle to appeal of electric vehicles

 The company said law enforcement officials are investigating the thefts while it tries to repair inoperable stations and considers a longer-term solution.

-The problem isn't confined to urban areas.
-In rural Sumner, Washington, about 30 miles south of Seattle, thieves cut cables twice at a Puget Sound Energy charging station.
-The company is working with police and the property owner to protect the station, which cost more than $500,000 to install.
+The problem isn’t confined to urban areas.
+In rural Sumner, Washington, south of Seattle, thieves cut cables twice at a Puget Sound Energy charging station.
+The company is working with police and the property owner to protect the station.

 Until a month ago, police in Houston knew of no cable thefts.
 Then one was stolen from a charger at a gas station.
 The city has now recorded eight or nine such thefts, said Sgt.
 Robert Carson, who leads a police metal-theft unit.